Sveio Municipality

-Sveio is the site of the Ryvarden Lighthouse which marks the western entrance to the Hardangerfjorden.
-The lighthouse is automated and the old keepers house and building have now been converted into art galleries, the Flókemuseum, and a cafe.
+Sveio Municipality is the site of the Ryvarden Lighthouse which marks the western entrance to the Hardangerfjorden.
+The lighthouse is automated and the old keepers' house and building have now been converted into art galleries, the Flókemuseum, and a cafe.
 The composer Fartein Valen lived much of his life in Valevåg in northern Sveio.
 Valenheimen, the house he lived in is open to the public and the Fartein Valen Festival is held annually in Sveio.

 The Triangle Link bridge-tunnel network is based in northern Sveio, connecting the islands to the north to the mainland.
 The southern entrance to the Bømlafjord Tunnel is located along the European route E39 highway, just south of the village of Valevåg.